reedobrien/juju-notes/writing-a-ci-test.md

 		environments:
 			lxd:
 				type: lxd
-				# this should make the lxd provider skip apt-get up{date|grade}
+				# this makes the lxd provider skip apt-get upgrade
-				# which is slow, particularly on the hotel network.
-Alas, it
+				# which is slow, particularly on a hotel network.
-				# doesn't work on my system.
+				enable-os-upgrade: false
+			aws:
+				type: ec2
-				enable-os-upgrades: false
+				enable-os-upgrade: false
+				default-series: xenial
+				region: us-west-1
+				access-key: <KEY>
+				secret-key: <KEY>

-	$ source ~/.aws/ro  ## Load some aws creds in the environment
+	# Load some aws creds in the environment
+	$ source ~/.aws/ro
-	$ juju autoload-credentials  # This pulls the aws creds and write it to a creds file
+	# This pulls the aws creds and write it to a creds file
+	$ juju autoload-credentials
 	$ ln -s ~/.local/share/juju/credentials.yaml ~/.juju/  ## Link the creds file to the juju1 location for ci-tools
 	$ touch ~/.juju/clouds.yaml  # ci-tools requires this file, even if empty.
 	$ mkdir ~/tmp